 "Automotive supply chains are complex, and Circulor allows companies to have full transparency of these supply chains in order to make data-driven decisions and improve resilience.
 We are continuously looking for new ways to add to our expertise and widen our knowledge of the industry; therefore, joining forces with SMMT is a natural fit" says Douglas Johnson-Poensgen, CEO of Circulor.

 Circulor gives organizations full visibility of their supply chains.
 The London-based company offers the most mature, proven, and complete technology software solution available to track materials with high environmental and human rights impacts as they change state within manufacturing and recycling supply chains.
 With Circulor, businesses can follow the physical flow of critical materials from extraction to final production, as well as associated ESG characteristics and embedded carbon across Scope 1, 2, and 3 emissions.
-The tech company was founded in 2017 in the UK, with offices in the US, Germany, Singapore, and Australia.
+The tech company was founded in 2017 in the UK, with offices in Ireland, the US, Germany, Singapore, and Australia.
 The company has been named a Technology Pioneer by the World Economic Forum, Global Cleantech 100, and won DIGITALEUROPE’s 2022 Future Unicorn Award.

 Franziska Grammes, Director of PR

 ABOUT SMMT and the automotive industry